Doctor-wu/Wh04m1/pages/index.md

  name="Anthony Fu"
  avatarUrl="https://avatars.githubusercontent.com/u/11247099"
 />, thank you Anthony!<br>
-Source of this site <TargetLink href="https://github.com/Doctor-wu/Wh04m1"><span i-octicon:repo-24 op75 /> Wh04m1</TargetLink>, feel free to re-design this as your own site, if you like it, please consider give me a <span i-material-symbols:star-rounded class="text-amber" />star.
+Source of this site <TargetLink href="https://github.com/Doctor-wu/Wh04m1"><span i-octicon:repo-24 op75 /> Wh04m1</TargetLink>, feel free to re-design this as your own site, if you like it, please consider give me a star.

 </p>